Nearly Optimal Latent State Decoding in Block MDPs: Markov Chains induced in BMDPs and their Mixing Times

-In this appendix, we analyze some of the Markov chains induced by the dynamics in a Block MDP.
+In this appendix, we analyze some of the Markov chains induced by the dynamics in a BMDP.
 Specifically, we study the Markov chain capturing the dynamics of the context, the Markov chain representing the evolution of the (action, next context) pair, and finally the Markov chain whose state is the triple (context, action, next context).
+To do that, we first define the {\it contextual transition kernel} $P(y | x, a) = p(f(y) | f(x), a) q(y | f(y))$.
 We denote by $MC_0 $, $MC_1$, $MC_2$ these chains, respectively.
-Under the behavior policy $\pi$, the transition kernels and the initial state distributions of these chains are: for all $(x,x',y,y')\in {\cal X}^4$, and all $(a,b)\in {\cal A}^2$,
+Under the (memoryless) behavior policy $\rho \sim \cU(\cA)$, the transition kernels and the initial state distributions of these chains are: for all $(x,x',y,y')\in {\cal X}^4$, and all $(a,b)\in {\cal A}^2$,